Planning to be Productive - The Detailed Retirement Planning Strategies of Australian Pre-Retirees

 Central to the goal of successful and productive ageing is adequate planning for retirement.
 Together with Insuranceline, National Seniors Australia has been conducting research on the prevalence and types of plans that pre-retirees have in place for their retirement.

-The first report, published in October 2012, examined the prevalence of planning within this population.
+The, published in October 2012, examined the prevalence of planning within this population.
 About 62% were shown to have some kind of financial plan, 24-27% had plans for their health and between 17 and 26% of pre-retirees had plans in place for lifestyle, social and community engagement priorities in retirement.

 This report seeks to examine these plans in more detail and to also uncover different groups in the pre-retiree population who have limited planning strategies in place for retirement.